by Susan Flantzer © Unofficial Royalty 2015

 On June 11, 1727, King George I died and was buried in Hanover, and his son succeeded him as King George II.
 George and Caroline were crowned at Westminster Abbey on October 22, 1727.

 Queen Caroline played a greater role in governmental affairs than any queen consort since the Middle Ages.
-King George II had initially dismissed Robert Walpole, the Prime Minister of his father, but Caroline persuaded her husband to recall Walpole.
+King George II had initially dismissed Robert Walpole, his father’s Prime Minister, but Caroline persuaded her husband to recall Walpole.
 During the absences of her husband, Caroline led the affairs of state, together with Prime Minister Robert Walpole.
 She initiated a reform of English criminal law when an investigation uncovered widespread abuses.
 Many historians have concluded that King George II was largely led by his queen.
 Caroline’s influence is illustrated in a poem popular at the time:

 You may strut, dapper George, but ’twill all be in vain,